motianyi/CCC-Assignment2/ansible/README.md

     - run“couch-push” script, which pushes the compiled documents to our couchdb database on MRC instances.

 ## Deploy twitter harvester
+This taks will execute ```harvester-deploy.yaml``` playbook whick consists of 6 roles.
+The instances used are load from ```inventory/inventory_file.ini```.
+- deploy-twitter-harvester
+    - Pull the twitter harvester image from docker hub and restart the container

 ## Creating instances for webserver and data analyzer
+This taks will execute ```webserver-create-instances.yaml``` palybook, similar to "Creating instances for database and harvesters", it will creare volumns, security group and the instace.
+However, it wil save the ip address in a different file
+-   openstack-volume :
+-   openstack-security-group
+-   openstack-instance
+-   save-ip:
+    - The ip address will be automatically saved in ```inventory/inventory_webserver.ini```.
+The file can be used in subsequent tasks to get the ip address of these instances and perform other operations on them.

 ## Deploy the webserver and data analyzer
+This taks will execute ```webserver-deploy.yaml``` playbook whick consists of 5 roles.
+The instances used are load from ```inventory/inventory_webserver.ini```.
+- set-up-http-proxy
+- dependency
+- set-up-docker-http-proxy
+- deploy-data-analyzer
+  - Pull the data analyzer image from the docker hub
+  - attach ```/home/ubuntu/data``` directory on virtual machine at ```/code/data``` directory inside the container.
+This makesure the result of the data analyzer can be used by the web server.
+- deploy-web-server
+  - Pull the web server image form the docker hub
+  - attach ```/home/ubuntu/data``` directory on virtual machine at ```/data``` directory inside the container.
+It will use the result produced by data analayer and show on the webpage.